Overview

 -

-Set up a second Windows account on the target PC named something like "Kiosk User".
-This would be an account other than the Administrator account. this second account must have a password.
+Set up a second Windows account on the target PC with a memorable name like "Kiosk User".
+This would be an account other than the Administrator account, and it must have a password.

 -